From the Fur Trade Journal of Canada, October 1923.

 Perhaps the worst death that can befall the trapper is scurvy, a disease which eats away the flesh and which is caused by eating too much of certain foods, often salt pork.
 Fortunately, it is not very often that we hear of such cases.

-The Indian trapper will live in one place for years. trapping over the same ground each year and securing a good living.
+The Indian trapper will live in one place for years.
+Trapping over the same ground each year and securing a good living.
 As his necessities of life are small his living expenses are low and he can live on much less than a white man.
 This not infrequently causes them to degenerate and become extremely lazy and we find them along the railroad eking out a living by trapping the few furs bearing animals there are to be found along the line during the winter months.
-They are too lazy to go into the wilderness and work and put up with the hardships necessary to a successful season trapping campaign.
+They are too lazy to go into the wilderness and work and put up with the hardships necessary for a successful season-trapping campaign.

 Arrived at their destination, or what they had hoped would be their destination, they may find that there are not sufficient fur-bearing animals there to make it worth their while to stay, due to the grounds having been trapped over and the supply of animals depleted the previous season; or perhaps the animals have migrated or disease has struck them.
 Or it may be that there are trappers on the ground already and in such a case the last ones there have to move on and find other grounds.